Mixing for the primitive equations under bounded non-degenerate noise: Introduction

 Without such a result it seems impossible to prove the uniqueness of a stationary measure and mixing.

-To avoid this difficulty we study the primitive equations stirred by bounded random forces, statistically periodic in time given by non-degenerate random Haar series which we call red forces or red noise (see section $\ref{rednoisesec}$).
-Thus by Theorem $\ref{Petcu}$ the problem $\eqref{init}$ , $\eqref{ci}$ is well posed.
+As we explained earlier, in order to avoid this difficulty we study the primitive equations stirred by red forces (or red noises), that is bounded random forces, statistically periodic in time given by non-degenerate random Haar series.
+The exact form of those forces will be given in section $\ref{rednoisesec}$.
+Our case of coloured noises is rather harder than the one of the kick-forces, treated in \cite{ART3}, the latter being also less adequate for applications.